 Jared Diamond is not arguing for the genetic inferiority of the Western brain.
-His argument is that the quality of the human brain is not related to race.
-People of all races are equally capable of being intelligent and innovative.
+He is arguing against the idea that the quality of the human brain is related to race.
+People of all races are capable of being equally intelligent and innovative.
 The political, militaristic, and scientific superiority that the West has achieved after the fifteenth century is due to natural and historical factors.

 Even after the rise of the Greek civilization, the flow of science, technology, and intellectual ideas was from the East to the West.
-Till the end of the fifteenth century, science and technology flowed from the East to the West.
-Most of the technologies that the Spanish used for conquering the Americas came from the East: compass, gunpowder, paper, printing, cast iron, astrolabe, ships with lateen sails, and much else.
-Things changed in the sixteenth century—when for the first time science and technology started flowing from the West to the East.
+Till the end of the fifteenth century, the flow was from the East to the West.
+Most technologies that the Spanish used for conquering the Americas came from the East: compass, gunpowder, paper, printing, cast iron, astrolabe, ships with lateen sails, and much else.
+In the sixteenth century, for the first time, science, technology, and intellectual ideas started flowing from the West to the East.

 Post a Comment